sko4kopavelgmail/demo_interview/README.md

-Here is a project with some tasks on specific themes used in our project.

-There is a couple of branches which contain tasks on a particular topic.
-Each branch has a readme file with the description of the task.
-Please take a look and ask some questions if you have any.
+Here we have some tasks connected to collections.
+Please check the CollectionService.

+Tasks:
+1. Write a method which will get a collection as an input information and return map which will